 Ballots will be distributed on Sept.
 21st, and are due back by midnight of Sept.
 29th.

 You can place your vote here.

 If you believe you are an eligible voter, but have not yet received a ballot link, please contact us immediately.

-I was among the first carpentries instructors trained at UF (in early 2016), and I have been very active in contributing to and promoting The Carpentries at UF ever since.
+I was among the first carpentries instructors trained at UF (in early 2016), and I have actively contributed to and promoted The Carpentries at UF ever since.
 I have assisted with many carpentries workshops at UF, serving as an instructor, helper, and workshop organizer.
 I was part of the inaugural Carpentries Club board, where I helped guide the development of a formal, permanent presence for the Carpentries here at UF.
-If I am elected to a new term on the Club board, I would like to help expand the educational opportunities we offer to members of the UF community by continuing our recent efforts to branch out beyond the standard Carpentries curricula.
-In addition, I am very interested in exploring how we can ensure that our workshops are affordable and accessible to all students.
+If I am elected to a new term on the Club board, I would like to help expand the educational opportunities we offer to members of the UF community by continuing efforts to branch out beyond the standard Carpentries curricula.
+In addition, I am committed to ensuring that our workshops are affordable and accessible to all students.

 Massimiliano S. Tagliamonte